nikolinagataric/netflow-sentinel/README.md

 ## Example Results

-The numbers below were generated from local sample runs and may change if a different row limit or dataset file is used.
+These results are from local sample runs and can change depending on the selected file and row limit.

 ### DDoS Example Summary